yatesco/seafile-docs/build_seafile/server.md

 Continuous upgrade means to upgrade from one version of seafile server to the next version.
 For example, upgrading from 1.1.0 to 1.2.0 is a continuous upgrade.

-'''Note:''' Minor upgrade, like upgrade from 1.3.0 to 1.3.1, is documented in a separate section below.
+**Note:** Minor upgrade, like upgrade from 1.3.0 to 1.3.1, is documented in a separate section below.

-Say you are upgrading from 1.1.0 to 1.2.0, you should run the script '''upgrade_1.1_1.2.sh''' in <code>seafile-server</code> directory.
+Say you are upgrading from 1.1.0 to 1.2.0, you should run the script **upgrade_1.1_1.2.sh** in <code>seafile-server</code> directory.

 <pre>
 cd /data/haiwen/seafile-server